TIPS FOR DRESSING FOR UNEXPECTED SNOW

 If you can't find any warm hats, try rummaging through your Christmas decorations.
 A Santa hat will do in a pinch.
 No Santa hats?
-Baseball caps are better than nothing.
+You can also wrap a scarf around your head for warmth if you have one.
+And even a baseball cap is better than nothing.

 Dish gloves, though not as warm, keep out the wet.
-If you are willing to sacrifice a sock, you can cut off the end of the sock to make it fingerless/toeless, and layer it under a dish glove to keep the cold off your palm at least.
+If you are willing to sacrifice a sock, you can cut off the end of the sock to make it fingerless, and layer it under a dish glove to keep the cold off your palm at least.
+If you have thin knit gloves they may be able to fit under large dish gloves.

 - If the snow is nice and powdery its easy to brush off.
 If it's wet those dish gloves may come in handy.
 You only will have a problem if it's snow that's gotten wet and then frozen.
 Then the tips below will help.